Barcelona transfer news: Frenkie de Jong arrival set to put Ivan Rakitic's place under threat | Goal.com

 However, Barcelona executives told Goal the opposite – De Jong’s best position is not in Sergio Busquets' position at the base of the midfield but in a dual-role currently held by Arthur and Rakitic.

-And the executives have revealed De Jong is viewed as the perfect compliment to Arthur, which would leave Rakitic as the odd man out.
+And the executives have revealed De Jong is viewed as the perfect complement to Arthur, which would leave Rakitic as the odd man out.

 "De Jong is a control player, similar to Arthur but much deeper in his actions," Barca executives told Goal.